Gelsemium sempervirens

 Sunlight Requirements

-Ideally Full Sun to Partial Shade.
+Ideally Full Sun.
+Tolerates Partial Sun and Partial Shade.

 Soil Type